 We started with a few shots around Guildhall.
 There’s a section outside with seating, some interesting walls, and we got a nice reflection shot using a shop window.

 We then went wandering, looking for inspiration.
 I found some in a car park by the road, which Tianna went around to get inside.
-I shot through the wires on the ‘wall’, which worked pretty well.
+I shot through the wires of the ‘window’, which worked pretty well.

 I thought Iron Bridge would make for some good shots, but in the end, the most interesting shots we got there were the fairly straightforward portraits we could have done anywhere.
 Those do work really well, though – Tianna has a great face for portraits – pretty, but in an interesting way, which gives her a bit of depth.
 And the stone steps worked quite well.